Frequently Asked Questions

 Yes, to learn more have a look at our Former Post-Graduate Students webpage.

-All applicants are considered for financial aid as part of the process of considering admission.
-No special application is needed.
+All applicants (both EU and non-EU) are considered for financial aid as part of the process of considering admission, no special application is needed.

 Academic references are preferable, but where these are not available professional references are acceptable also.